Join our private Facebook group here:

-Dr. David Tian: In the examples we’ve been using so far, a lot of them are where we impose or where we want to impose heuristics onto an existing system.
-So, business, military, firefighting; these are all examples where there was chaos and we want to get rid of this chaos by imposing order.
-And one of these profound things about heuristics is — Gigerenzer a good example of a theorist in… Actually also works in philosophy.
+David Tian: In the examples we’ve been using so far, a lot of them are where we impose or where we want to impose heuristics onto an existing system.
+So, business, military, firefighting; these are all examples where there was chaos and then we want to get rid of this chaos by imposing order.
+And one of the profound things about heuristics is — Gigerenzer a good example of a theorist in… Actually also works in philosophy.
 And at the university where I was teaching as professor in philosophy, I led a moral psychology graduate seminar where we read some of Gigerenzer and the idea of heuristics as how human beings arrive at moral decisions.

 We actually already use heuristics all the time, we’re just unthinking, uncritically, mindless about them, but the human brain probably, there are very good theories on this, that the human brain works in modules that are related by if-then rules that work like heuristics.
 So, we’ve often decided on the heuristics that we use for moral decision making or even just general decision making, like whether we’re going to buy this box of cereal or that brand of toothpaste based on things that happen to us in our childhood, like when we were young and we needed a way to make decisions quickly.